Xcalizorz/XlsToXlsx/Readme.md

-# PentestGenConverter
+# XlsToXlsx

-This program is specifically designed to convert old reports, created by the Pentestgenerator **older than** `v.1.0.0`, released in June 2018.
+You can convert all .xls files from a given input path to .xlsx Pictures won't be converted yet.

 ## How to use

+### Install requirements

+Install the requirements by

+    cd /PATH/TO/XlsToXlsx
+    pip install -r requirements.txt

+### Use the program

-    Give the path to the report you want to convert, e.g.:
+    Give the path to the directory with the files you want to convert.
-    "C:\Users\zadjad.rezei\Desktop\bwb"

 ## What happens

+    1. A copy of the directory will be created
+      1. Directoryname + "new"
-    1. All .xls files will be converted to equivalent .xlsx files
+    2. All .xls files will be converted to .xlsx
-    2. A Parameter.xlsx file will be created and filled
-      1. The program will fill in the Language and OWASP Parameters
-        1. Language: German
-        2. OWASP: 2013
-      2. You can change this, using Excel, after the conversion is done
-    3. TODO: new .Rnw files are downloaded from the Repo
+    3. Old .xls files will be deleted from the new directory

-      1. Replace old .Rnw
+## Example files

+There is a directory call "Example" - you can test the conversion using this directory.
+The .xls files were taken from [Carnegie Mellon University](https://www.cmu.edu/blackboard/files/evaluate/tests-example.xls)